amcerri/sentiment-analysis-amazon-reviews/README.md

 ## Web Scraping

 The web scraping was performed using the [Selenium](https://www.selenium.dev/) library, in conjunction with the [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) library.
 The scraping was performed on the [Amazon](https://www.amazon.com/) website, and the data was collected from the reviews of the products.

+Although Selenium performs slower than Requests, it is more versatile, and allows us to perform actions on the website, such as clicking on buttons.
+At the moment that is not being used, but it is a possibility for future improvements.